mwojcik12121/avt/testfiles/README.md

 # testfiles

-This is a folder where tests should be placed.
+This is a folder where tests should be placed in order to be executed.

 Accepted test format: